Our vision:

 To promote and support civic engagement for quality public education in South Carolina.

-2024 Riley Award Honorable Mentions
+2025 Riley Award Honorable Mentions

-Lake Forest Elementary SIC (Greenville County Schools)
+Blue Ridge High SIC (Greenville County Schools)

-Lemira Elementary SIC (Sumter School District)
+Edith L Frierson Elementary SIC (Charleston County School District)

-Stratford High SIC (Berkeley County School District)
+Sumter High SIC (Sumter County School District)

 The annual Riley Award for SIC Excellence was created in 2002 to highlight the significant contributions made to public education by the 12,000 School Improvement Council members who volunteer in every public school in the state.
 The award is named in honor of the former SC Governor and U.S. Secretary of Education and his late wife, recognizing the couple’s longstanding commitment to quality public education.